-New HSK Test: Changes and Updates You’ve Got to Know about HSK 3.0
+New HSK Test (from March 2022): Changes and Updates You’ve Got to Know about HSK 3.0

-So you were in the middle of preparing for the HSK test, all of a sudden someone informed you that the HSK is about to get a complete revamp…thus you went from pillar to post searching for news on the new HSK, yet the discrepant information out there left you even more confused…well, congratulations on finding ImproveMandarin – we’ve taken a good hard look at the proposed new HSK (officially referred to as HSK 3.0) and we’ve got you covered!
-In this guide, you’ll learn all the important changes and updates revolving around the HSK in 2021 and beyond.
+So you were in the middle of preparing for the HSK test, all of a sudden someone informed you that the HSK is about to get a complete revamp…thus you went from pillar to post searching for news on the new HSK, yet the discrepant information out there left you even more confused…well, congratulations on finding ImproveMandarin – we’ve taken a good hard look at the proposed new HSK (officially to be launched in 2022) and we’ve got you covered!
+In this guide, you’ll learn all the important changes and updates revolving around the HSK in 2021, 2022, and beyond.

-By the end of this new HSK guide, you’ll have a clear idea of:
+By the end of this post, you’ll have a clear idea of:

 - what changes will be made to the current HSK

 - whether the new HSK will be harder or not

 - what the HSK test will be like in 2021, 2022, 2023, 2024, and 2025

 - whether you should take the HSK now or wait for the new HSK

 - how to study and prepare for the new HSK